ChrisWhealy/coding-challenges/GameOfLife/README.md

 $ node game-of-life.js
 ```

-This game will run forever, so to stop it, press `Ctrl-c`
+This game will run continually until you press `Ctrl-c`